HebiRobotics/hebi-ros-daisy/README.md

 # Configuring Auto-start

 You can set up the code to run automatically at bootup.
-This is done with the `robot_upstart` ROS package (see http://docs.ros.org/melodic/api/robot_upstart/html).
+This is done with the [`robot_upstart` ROS package](http://docs.ros.org/melodic/api/robot_upstart/html).

 First, install the `robot_upstart` ROS package: